-To ease getting familiar with the use of the P7886 we will now setup a basic measurement.
+To easy getting familiar with the use of the P7888 we will now setup a basic measurement.
 We use a simple TTL signal generator to supply START and STOP signals.

-We want to measure the arrival time of multiple STOP events in a time range of 4 $\mu$ s after a START (Trigger) pulse.
+We want to measure the arrival time of multiple STOP events in a time range of 4 μ s after a START (Trigger) pulse.
 The measurement should run for exactly 1,000,000 sweeps (scans, shots) until it ends.
-The resulting spectrum is suggested to look like a garden fence with peaks every 100 ns or 200 (100 @S, 50 @E) time bins.
+In this example we will run the P7888 in two input mode featuring a 1 ns time resolution.
+The resulting spectrum is suggested to look like a garden fence with peaks every 100 ns or 100 time bins.